ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV003234934 SCV003934164 uncertain significance not specified 2023-05-26 criteria provided, single submitter clinical testing Variant summary: TTN c.100186C>T (p.Gln33396X) results in a premature termination codon within the last exon (M-band region, PSI 100%), predicted to cause a truncation of the encoded protein.
-Variants downstream of this position have not been classified as pathogenic by our laboratory.
-The variant was absent in 249174 control chromosomes (gnomAD). c.100186C>T has been reported in the literature in a French family with an autosomal-dominant late onset distal myopathy of the tibial muscular dystrophy phenotype.
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV003234934 SCV003934164 uncertain significance not specified 2025-01-15 criteria provided, single submitter clinical testing Variant summary: TTN c.100186C>T (p.Gln33396X) results in a premature termination codon, predicted to cause a truncation of the encoded protein, however nonsense mediated decay is not predicted.
+This variant has a maximum skeletal muscle PSI of 0.928 and a maximum cardiac muscle PSI of 1.00.
+The variant was absent in 249174 control chromosomes. c.100186C>T has been reported in the literature in a French family with an autosomal-dominant late onset distal myopathy of the tibial muscular dystrophy phenotype.
 One homozygous patient in the family was reported with a more severe phenotype (Hackman_2008, Penisson-Besnier_2010).
-These data indicate that the variant may be associated with disease.
+However, genotyping in these studies did not sufficiently rule out other potential causes of skeletal myopathies and segregation of phenotype was not clear.
+These data indicate that the variant may be associated with disease (at this location, typically dominant tibial muscular dystrophy).
 To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
 The following publications have been ascertained in the context of this evaluation (PMID: 18948003, 20571043, 19477645).
-No clinical diagnostic laboratories have submitted clinical-significance assessments for this variant to ClinVar after 2014.
+ClinVar contains an entry for this variant (Variation ID: 38440).
 Based on the evidence outlined above, the variant was classified as VUS-possibly pathogenic.

 GeneReviews RCV000031996 SCV000054700 pathologic Tibial muscular dystrophy 2012-08-23 no assertion criteria provided curation Converted during submission to Pathogenic.